eclipse-hono/hono/site/documentation/content/api/kafka-api/index.md

 Multiple *consumers* can read the messages at the same time and they can read them repeatedly (if an error occurred).
-This decoupling of producer and consumers has the consequence that a producer does not get feedback about the consumption of messages, it does not "know" *when* a message will be read by a consumer (or if there are many or no consumer at all).
+This decoupling of producer and consumers has the consequence that a producer does not get feedback about the consumption of messages, it does not know *if* and *when* a message will be read by any consumer(s).
 For example, a protocol adapter can only confirm to the device that the Kafka cluster successfully persisted a telemetry message, not if a *Business Application* received it.

 Messages are usually deleted from a topic at some point &ndash; regardless of whether they have been processed by a consumer.
-The duration of this *log retention time* should be configured in Kafka to reasonable values for each topic.
+Care should therefore be taken to set each topic's *log retention time* to a reasonable value in the Kafka configuration.

 See the [Kafka documentation](https://kafka.apache.org/documentation/#configuration) for details about Kafka's configuration properties.

 ### Quality of Service

-The configuration property [*acks*](https://kafka.apache.org/documentation/#acks) of the Kafka client is used to configure what acknowledgements a producer expects from the cluster for each message.
+The Kafka client's [*acks*](https://kafka.apache.org/documentation/#acks) configuration property is used to configure what acknowledgements a producer expects from the cluster for each message.
 The value of this property determines the maximum *Quality of Service* level the producer can achieve.
 Kafka supports the following settings: